 North Ayrshire Council recently published its CWB strategy 2020-2025: an action plan for a community wealth building council.
 The strategy covers all the pillars of CWB - procurement; fair employment; land and assets; financial power; and plural ownership of the economy - and sets out specific actions the council and partners will take to realise their ambitions.
-More information can be found by following this link.
+More information can be found at www.north-ayrshire.gov.uk/council/community-wealth-building/community-wealth-building.aspx